hadarshavit/dyn_ens_supp/README.md

 The co subdirectory contains cnvergence plots aggregated over 51 seeds, weights contains the weights of the ensembles aggregated over 51 seeds.

-Convergence plots that end with _smac are for the SMAC results, the others are for HEBO.# dyn_ens_supp
+Convergence plots that end with _smac are for the SMAC results, the others are for HEBO.#